 Visiting Seville is possible all year round.
-Even in winter it will be mild and unlikely to rain.
+Seville in winter will be mild and it’s unlikely to rain.
 Locals tend to wrap up in coats and boots, but a long sleeve top and trainers are enough on all but the worst days, of which there are few!
 Avoid summer if possible, it will be uncomfortably hot and very busy!

 Spring and autumn are the best times to visit.
 There will be fewer tourists, you are likely to get better deals on accommodation and the weather will be perfect.